moj-analytical-services/user-guidance/source/documentation/data-docs/index.md

 ## Home directories

-Home directories have a two purposes:
+Home directories have two purposes:
  * storing config files that are needed to allow you to use the AP
  * storing local copies of code and analytical outputs while you are working on them